 Durian is native to Malaysia, Brunei and Indonesia, but is grown for export in other countries like the Philippines and Thailand.
 Similar to other fruits like acai, mango, jackfruit, golden berry, mangosteen and noni, fresh varieties are limited to tropical climates.
 It is a seasonal fruit, ripening in the summer months when it is harvested, preserved or frozen for use during the year.

 The durian fruit grows on the durian tree and takes approximately 3 months to bud, develop and ripen.
 Some people confuse durian with jackfruit because it is comparable in size and appearance, but it is not the same fruit.
-Jackfruit is also a green color and has a less thorny exterior.
+Jackfruit is also a green color (sometimes yellow-brown when ripe) and has a less thorny exterior.

 There are actually several durian tree species all belonging to the genus Durio.
 The variety consumed and sold exclusively for export is the Durio zibethinus species.
 This fruit has a pale yellow-colored flesh as opposed to other tropical variations that have a saffron-like color.
 The name durian is derived from the Malay word "duri" which means "thorn."
 The flowers are abundantly filled with sweet nectar that attract and rely upon bees, birds and especially cave bats to pollinate them.